 The seamless experiences we have with our favorite consumer ecommerce sites have set a very high bar for the expectations of B2B buyers.

 No longer satisfied with conducting business via catalog, phone and fax, business buyers desire the ease of purchasing found in consumer sites, including features like intelligent search, personalization and self-service.
-According to Statista, in 2019, B2B represented a $12.2 trillion global marketplace, six times larger than the B2C market.
-And in the U.S., the B2B ecommerce industry will hit $1.8 trillion by 2023, according to Forrester.
+According to Statista, B2B represented a $12.2 trillion global marketplace in 2019 alone, six times larger than the B2C market.
+And in the U.S., the B2B ecommerce industry will hit at least $1.8 trillion by 2023, according to Forrester.

 In addition to selling directly to B2B buyers (wholesalers, distributors, retailers), most manufacturers also understand the benefits of establishing a direct relationship with end consumers.
 Yet, it is also well known that channel conflict prevents many B2B companies from selling online as they don’t want to disrupt their channel relationships.
 The default option for many B2B companies is to opt for the status-quo: a digital catalog that features products but lacks transaction and customer experience capabilities.